 The Escrow Holder Won't:

-• Comply with the bank's standards as specified in the escrow agreement
+• Comply with lender's guidelines as noted in the escrow agreement

 • Prorate tax, interest, insurance and other fees according to instructions